user-cont/release-bot/README.md

 repository and must be named `CHANGELOG.md`.
 Changelog for the new version must begin with version heading, i.e `# 0.1.0`.
 Everything between this heading and the heading for previous version will be pulled into the changelog.

+Alternatively, you can let the bot do the boring work, update `__version__` variable and fill changelog with commit messages from git log.
+You can trigger this action by creating an issue and name the same as you would a release PR, e.g. `0.1.0 release`.
+All you have to do after that is merge the PR that the bot will make.

 A `release-conf.yaml` file is required.
 See [Configuration](#configuration) section for details.

 Once a Github release is complete, bot will upload this release to PyPI.
 Note that you have to setup your login details (see [Requirements](#requirements)).